JayRay15/CS490-HotSho-project/backend/API_ENDPOINTS.md

 ```

 ## Authentication
-All endpoints (except health check) require a valid JWT token in the Authorization header:
+All endpoints (except health check) require a valid Auth0 JWT token in the Authorization header:
 ```
-Authorization: Bearer <your-jwt-token>
+Authorization: Bearer <your-auth0-jwt-token>
 ```

+### Auth0 Integration
+- Users register and authenticate through Auth0
+- Auth0 provides JWT tokens with user information
+- Backend validates tokens using `express-oauth2-jwt-bearer`
+- User data is stored in MongoDB with `auth0Id` linking to Auth0

 ## Response Format
 All endpoints return a consistent JSON response format: